 Some foods to limit or avoid in your heavy metal detox diet include:

 Heavy metal poisoning can trigger a number of harmful side effects.
 If left untreated, it can be life-threatening.
 Follow through with any recommended medical treatment.
-Talk to your health care provider about how dietary changes can help to protect you from heavy metal overexposure.
+Talk to your doctor about how dietary changes can help protect you from heavy metal overexposure.

 It takes time to detox and safely remove metal toxicity from your body, but it’s possible.
-Prior to participating in the heavy metal detox diet, consult with your doctor or dietician to discuss your options.
+Before participating in the heavy metal detox diet, consult with your doctor or dietician to discuss your options.